Kale: The Green Osteoporosis Kicker!

 Luckily someone sent me her favourite kale recipe , which I tried out as it was simple and easy and I thoroughly enjoyed making it up and drinking it down.

-Here it is what she sent me:
+Here is what she sent me:

 Kindergarten Kale